Narzis111/craft-den/README.md

 - 404 Page: If you encounter a page that doesn't exist, CraftDEN's custom 404 page will guide you back on track.

 ## Challenges Accomplished
-- Used the React hook form and Protected Route: Used the Hook form in Signup and Signin form.
+- Used the React hook form and Protected Route: Used the react tooltip.
+Used Hook form in Signup and Signin form.
 Created a protected route where logged-in users can view their profile information.

 ## Resources